Grounded theory: Coding

 Strauss and Corbin proposed axial coding and defined it in 1990 as "a set of procedures whereby data are put back together in new ways after open coding, by making connections between categories."
 Glaser proposed a similar concept called theoretical coding.
 Theoretical codes help to develop an integrated theory by weaving fractured concepts into hypotheses that work together.
 The theory, of which the just-mentioned hypotheses are constituents, explains the main concern of the participants.
 It is, however, important that the theory is not forced on the data beforehand but is allowed to emerge during the comparative process of grounded theory.
 Theoretical codes, like substantive codes, should emerge from the process of constantly comparing the data in field notes and memos.

 Selective coding is conducted after the researcher has found the core variable or what is thought to be the tentative core.
 The core explains the behavior of the participants in addressing their main concern.
-The tentative core is never wrong.
 It just more or less fits with the data.

 After the core variable is chosen, researchers selectively code data with the core guiding their coding, not bothering about concepts of little relevance to the core and its sub-cores.
 In addition, the researcher now selectively samples new data with the core in mind, a process that is called theoretical sampling – a deductive component of grounded theory.

 Selective coding delimits the scope of the study (Glaser, 1998).
 Grounded theory is less concerned with data accuracy than with generating concepts that are abstract and general.